microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 This modular approach has allowed us to:

 - Provide Emmet abbreviation expansions in the suggestion/auto-completion list.
-- Provide multi cursor support for most of the Emmet actions
+- Provide multi cursor support for most of the Emmet actions.
 - Provide more efficient parsing of documents using VS Code specific APIs for Emmet actions that need parsed files.
+- Pull the Emmet integration in VS Code from the core to an extension.

 ## Replacing use of Tab for expanding Emmet abbreviations